Authors: Shoshana Ungerleider, MD and Eric Coleman, MD, MPH

 Following are a list of sources to help caregivers to connect to activities and resources:

-- End Well’s Take 10: How do far-flung family members support loved-ones navigating the physical and emotional reality of providing in-person care?
+- End Well’s Take 10: How do far-flung family members support loved ones navigating the reality of providing in-person care?

 - Millennial Caregiver Vivian Nunez at End Well 2019: What Happens After The After?